ramadoiranedar/user_micro/README.md

   - If Needed.
 Define a new usecase at `./internal/usecases`.
 You can create new file for new module or feature (eg. registration, authentication, etc).
   - If Needed.
 Define a new repository at `./internal/repositories`.
 You can create new file for new module or feature (eg. registration, authentication, migration, integration etc).

 ---

 ## License **TODO
 This project is licensed under the [Developer License](LICENSE).

-## Acknowledgments
-- Mention any contributors or libraries used in this project.
-- ...